by Scott Mehl © Unofficial Royalty 2019

 Augusta had three siblings:

 Augusta first met her future husband in 1826 when she was just 15 years old.
 Wilhelm found her personality to be wonderful but did not find her as attractive as her older sister.
 However, his father encouraged the marriage.
-Wilhelm at the time was in love with a Polish princess, Elisa Radziwill, but a marriage would not have been allowed as it was considered unequal.
-Wilhelm’s father King Friedrich Wilhelm III of Prussia forced him to end that relationship, and to marry Augusta.
+At that time, Wilhelm was in love with a Polish princess, Elisa Radziwill, but marriage would not have been allowed as it was considered unequal.
+Wilhelm’s father King Friedrich Wilhelm III of Prussia forced him to end that relationship and to marry Augusta.
 He proposed on August 29, 1828, and the two were formally engaged on October 25, 1828.
 The marriage took place in the chapel at Charlottenburg Palace in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, on June 11, 1829, and they had two children:

 Their marriage was not without struggles.
 Augusta was deeply in love with Wilhelm, but he was still in love with Elisa Radziwill.
-And although she was greatly welcomed in the Prussian court, she soon found the strict protocol to be stifling.
-She wanted to get involved in charitable causes but found that her sister-in-law, then Crown Princess Elisabeth Ludovika, took precedence over her in such activities.
+Although welcomed in the Prussian court, she soon found the strict protocol stifling.
+She wanted to get involved in charitable causes but found that her sister-in-law, then Crown Princess Elisabeth Ludovika took precedence over her in such activities.

-Augusta’s husband died on March 9, 1888, and was succeeded by their son, Friedrich III.
-Friedrich, terminally ill with throat cancer, died just 99 days later and was succeeded by his eldest son, Wilhelm II, who became the last German Emperor and King of Prussia.
-Despite having been in ill health for nearly 10 years, the Dowager Empress continued to participate in official duties.
+Augusta’s husband died on March 9, 1888, and was succeeded by their son Friedrich III.
+Friedrich was terminally ill with throat cancer, died just 99 days later, and was succeeded by his eldest son Wilhelm II, who became the last German Emperor and King of Prussia.
+Despite having been in ill health for nearly 10 years, Augusta continued to participate in official duties.
 Shortly after a New Year’s reception, Augusta died at the Altes Palais in Berlin, Kingdom of Prussia, now in Brandenburg, Germany on January 7, 1890, at the age of 78.
 She was buried in the mausoleum at Charlottenburg Palace in Berlin, alongside her husband.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.